malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Borţun, D., & Purcarea, V. L. (2013).
 Marketing and semiotic approach on communication.
 Consequences on knowledge of target-audiences.
 Journal of medicine and life, 6(1), 103–108.

+* Buckley, C. L., Kim, C. S., McGregor, S., and Seth, A. K. (2017).
+The free energy principle for action and perception: A mathematical review.
+Journal of Mathematical Psychology, 81, 55–79.

 * Burnum J. F. (1993).
 Medical diagnosis through semiotics.
 Giving meaning to the sign.
 Annals of internal medicine, 119(9), 939–943. https://doi.org/10.7326/0003-4819-119-9-199311010-00012

+* Clark, A. (2013).
+Whatever next?
+Predictive brains, situated agents, and the future of cognitive science.
+Behav.
+Brain Sci.
+36, 181–204.

+* Clark, A. (2019).
+Beyond desire?
+Agency, choice, and the predictive mind.
+Australas.
+J. Philos.
+9: 1–15.

 * Crane, T. (2009).
 Intentionalism.
 The Oxford Handbook to the Philosophy of Mind.
 Oxford: Oxford University Press. pp. 474–93.
 [Abstract](https://philpapers.org/rec/CRAI-17).